Research and Development

 Church music has long traditions in Norway, and has become an important part of the Church's religious mission.
 At the same time, Church music has unique aesthetic qualities independent of the religious context.
 The aim of this project is to provide knowledge on recent developments within this musical branch, through exploring both organizational and aesthetic conditions for professional church music in Norway.
 The Telemark Research Institute is conducting the research in cooperation with the Norwegian Academy of Music and KIFO.

-In 2015, the Norwegian Arts Council celebrates its 50th anniversary.
+In 2015, Arts Council Norway celebrated its 50th anniversary.
 The establishment of the Arts Council was probably the single most important initiative in Norwegian cultural policy, in the last century.
 Its foundation transformed cultural life, and helped to increase cultural production and consumption radically.
 It also created a new level of management within cultural policy and administration.
 This serves as the basis for this research project which focuses on the history of the Arts Council.
 The research project aims to produce knowledge about Norwegian cultural policy and the role the Arts Council has played in its development.
-The book is written by Alfred Fidjestøl and will be published in November 2015.
+The book is written by Alfred Fidjestøl and was published in November 2015.

 Literature in a Digital Environment